Soulter/hugging-chat-api/README.md

 # Save cookies to the local directory
 cookie_path_dir = "./cookies_snapshot"
 sign.saveCookiesToDir(cookie_path_dir)

+# Load cookies when you restart your program:
+# sign = login(email, None)
+# cookies = sign.loadCookiesFromDir(cookie_path_dir) # This will detect if the JSON file exists, return cookies if it does and raise an Exception if it's not.

 # Create a ChatBot
 chatbot = hugchat.ChatBot(cookies=cookies.get_dict())  # or cookie_path="usercookies/<email>.json"